News & Events

 - how much nicotine or other potentially harmful chemicals are being inhaled during use, or

 - if there are any benefits associated with using these products.

 Additionally, it is not known if e-cigarettes may lead young people to try other tobacco products, including conventional cigarettes, which are known to cause disease and lead to premature death.

 Only e-cigarettes that are marketed for therapeutic purposes are currently regulated by the FDA Center for Drug Evaluation and Research (CDER).
 The FDA Center for Tobacco Products (CTP) currently regulates

 - smokeless tobacco.

-FDA has stated its intent to issue a proposed rule that would extend FDA’s tobacco product authorities to products that meet the statutory definition of “tobacco product.”
-For further details, please see the Unified Agenda entry describing this rulemaking: http://www.reginfo.gov/public/do/eAgendaViewRule?pubId=201210&RIN=0910-AG38.
+FDA intends to issue a proposed rule extending FDA’s tobacco product authorities beyond the above products to include other products like e-cigarettes.
+For further details, please see the Unified Agenda entry describing this rulemaking.

 An adverse event is an undesirable side effect or unexpected health or product quality problem that an individual believes was caused by the use of a tobacco product.

 Anyone can report an adverse event to the FDA.
 In fact, these reports help us identify safety concerns with tobacco products that could cause health or safety problems beyond those normally associated with tobacco product use.

 We regularly receive voluntary reports1 of adverse events involving e-cigarettes from consumers, health professionals and concerned members of the public.
 The adverse events described in these reports include hospitalization for illnesses such as